younghwanglocalspace/photo-picker-plus-ios/AddToExisting.md

 Adding Photo Picker+ To A Project
 =================================

 Photo Picker Plus is a drop-in component that replaces the default photo picker in your app.
-It allows you to take a photo as well as choose a photo from the device or from several online sources.
+It allows you to take a photo or record a video as well as choose a photo or video from the device or from several online sources.
 It also supports multiple selection.
 This tutorial will show you how to replace the default UIImagePicker in your application with Photo Picker Plus.
-This tutorial was written using version 5.0 of the iOS SDK and version 4.2 of Xcode.
+This tutorial was written using version 6.0 of the iOS SDK and version 4.2 of Xcode.
 Some changes may need to be made for other software versions.

 ![image1](/screenshots/screen1.png)
 ![image2](/screenshots/screen2.png)